LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 Other Production Rules for Sentence…

-When production rule two is used as a subset of S, we will keep track of this, and print it with the statement “Starting and Leaf nonterminals: [2]”.
+When production rule 2 is used as a subset of S and as a leaf, we will keep track of this, and print it in the statement “Starting and
+Leaf nonterminals: [2]”.
 We will eventually use this array later on when defining our S candidates, but this is an edge case to be made aware of.

 Now that we are parsing a sentence with existing production rules and covering its edge cases, it's time to map out new production rules all the way to a new S. This is what performRightToLeftProductionCreation() aims to accomplish.
 You’ll find that this method is rather similar in pattern to mutateListWithAlreadyDeclaredProductions().
-This is something I wish to refactor it in future, as I can merge the two to accomplish both tasks based on a boolean flag.
+This is something I wish to refactor it in future, as I can merge the two to accomplish both tasks based on a boolean flag of sorts.
 Regardless, let’s see this algorithm in action:

 <!--![NLP Contributors](/assets/post2/left_to_right_method.png){: width="800"}-->